 From Europe it takes about 22 hours of flying to get to French Polynesia.
 From California and Australia, around eight hours.
 All international flights go into Papeete on the main island of Tahiti.
 If your charter base is on one of the outlying islands or archipelagos such as Raiatea or the Marquesas Islands you will take a connecting flight to the charter base island - this can be over 900 miles in some cases.
 Your charter company will look after transport from the airport to the marina.

 Best Areas To Charter in French Polynesia

-The three main charter bases for a sailing holiday in French Polynesia are Tahitian Leewards, Marquesas Islands, and Tuamotu.
-You will generally sail within these groups of islands thanks to there being a fair distance between these groups and their neighbours.
+The three main charter bases for a sailing vacation in French Polynesia are Tahitian Leewards, Marquesas Islands, and Tuamotu.
+You will generally sail within these groups of islands thanks to there being a fair distance between these groups and their neighbors.

 A Tahiti yacht charter will often involve island hopping out of Tahiti or the nearby island of Raiatea.
 You'll soon see why Captain Bligh's men thought that life was better there than the UK with the friendly people, extraordinary scenery and amazing land and sea ecology.
 Do consider bringing walking boots to climb the hills inland!

 At 930 miles from end to end, these 80 South Pacific islands and atolls cover an area almost the length of mainland Britain.
 The climate is better, as are the seas and land!
 A scuba diving paradise, yet with so much to offer ashore, you will love the crystal clear seas and astounding scenery on the Tuamotu atolls and islands.